 I have been lucky enough to enjoy some success in agility through the years, my dogs are the true rockstars and make me look good.
 My dogs and I have competed on both the international and national level with several trips to the finals and the podium.
 In 2011, 2012, 2013, and 2014 Zip and I were selected to the US Team for the World Agility Open Championships.
 We made the podium in several classes.
 In 2012 Zip and I were selected as alternates for the IFCS World Team.
 In 2013 and 2014 Zip and I were selected onto IFCS team where we also made several trips to the podium.

 I am currently showing my Toy Poodle Roxy.
 Roxy and I were on the 2017 and 2019 IFCS World Team and made the 2020 IFCS Team.
-Unfortunately due to COVID-19 the 2020 event was cancelled and rescheduled for 2021.
-We will be traveling to Belgium in 2021.
+Unfortunately due to COVID-19 the 2020 event was cancelled and rescheduled for 2022.

 I follow the One Mind Dogs methodology and am a One Mind Dogs Assistant Coach.
 I am also a strong believer in clicker training, play and positive reinforcement to create drive and a strong bond between dog and handler.

 Marcy discovered agility in 1996 with her very first dog, Shetland Sheepdog, Merchant.
 He earned a CDX, and HT in his more senior years, and was very close to earning his MACH.
 He continued to compete in agility past his 12th birthday, but was forced to retire due to a chronic shoulder injury.